UttamBindal/personal-site/src/data/about.md

 # Intro

 I am a Backend Intern at Convin.ai.
-In my spare time, I enjoy watching tv-shows and knowing about the world.
-I am particularly interested in projects related to Software Development and Electroonics.
-I am always open to connect with like-minded people and share ideas.
+In my spare time, I enjoy watching TV shows and staying informed about the world.
+I am particularly interested in projects related to Software Development and Electronics.
+I am always open to connecting with like-minded people and sharing ideas.
 Feel free to reach out to me if you need any assistance.

 <!-- # Some history